raynoppe/BLACKICEcoder/README.md

 This is a port of [ICEcoder](https://icecoder.net/).

-BLACKICEcoder is a web IDE / browser based code editor, which allows you to develop websites on your Andriod Device or locally on any .
-It uses the brilliant CodeMirror for code highlighting & editing, with a slick IDE wrapped around it to make the whole thing work.
+BLACKICEcoder is a web IDE / browser based code editor, which allows you to develop websites on your Andriod Device or locally on any Machine running PHP.
+It uses CodeMirror for code highlighting & editing, with a slick IDE wrapped around it to make the whole thing work.

 <img src="https://icecoder.net/images/icecoder-v6-0-browser-code-editor.png" alt="ICEcoder web IDE">

 ### Differences between BLACKICEcoder and ICEcoder

+`Please note: Even though this is modified for Termux it works perfectly fine on any server running PHP`

 * Adjusted the CSS to be more friendly towards small devices.
 * Changed a few things so it just works out the box on a standard [Termux](https://termux.com/) installation